coleifer/huey/docs/deployment.rst

   interrupted tasks (:ref:`recipe-interrupted-tasks`).
 As with any queue, design tasks to be idempotent wherever possible.
 * Do not wrap the consumer in a shell script.
-The supervisor must signal the Python process directly; an intermediate shell will interfere with signal delivery.
+The supervisor must signal the Python process directly, as an intermediate shell will interfere with signal delivery.

 systemd
 -------